 This is where it gets really fun.
-Here, you’ll chat with 3-4 team leaders over a series of longer interviews about Via’s growth, ambitious future and, most importantly, how this shared ride could be the right call for you.
+Here, you’ll chat with 3-5 team members over a series of longer interviews about Via’s growth, ambitious future and, most importantly, how this shared ride could be the right call for you.
 We also want to see your growing enthusiasm for Via and the role.

 If we think you’re a great fit for the role, we want to make sure your past teammates and managers agree.
 This stop’s focus is all about your relationship with your references, so we’ll reach out to the people who know you best and hear all of the great things they have to say about you.
 We will ask for two professional references — ideally two former direct supervisors.

 Now that we both have a better understanding of each other, our hiring team will discuss your candidacy and the road ahead.
 If it’s a mutual YES, you can expect an offer to join the ride.
 Then we all celebrate.